idanmoradarthas/DataScienceUtils/README.md

 Excited?

-Read about all the modules here and see more methods and abilities (such as drawing a decision tree and more):
+Read about all the modules here and see more abilities:
 * [Metrics](https://datascienceutils.readthedocs.io/en/latest/metrics.html) - The module of metrics contains methods that help to calculate and/or visualize evaluation performance of an algorithm.
 * [Preprocess](https://datascienceutils.readthedocs.io/en/latest/preprocess.html) - The module of preprocess contains methods that are processes that could be made to data before training.
 * [Strings](https://datascienceutils.readthedocs.io/en/latest/strings.html) - The module of strings contains methods that help manipulate and process strings in a dataframe.